GeoffBreemer/DLToolkit/scripts/AWS commands.md

 - Start the EC2 instance: `aws ec2 start-instances --instance-ids $my_ins`
 - Obtain server information (now also sets `my_dns`): `. gb_server_info.sh`

-Or use the AWS GUI.
+Or use the AWS GUI and then set the environment variables by executing: `. gb_server_info.sh`

 ## 2. Start Jupyter Notebook (on every reboot)

 ### On the **server**:

-- Set environment variables to EC2 instance information: `. gb_server_info.sh`
 - Connect to the instance: `ssh -i $my_pem ubuntu@$my_dns`
 - Activate the conda environment: `source activate tensorflow_p36`
 - Change to the DLToolkit folder: `cd ~/dl`
 - Start Jupyter Notebook: `jupyter notebook`

+Do not close the terminal window or Jupyter Notebook will stop.

 ### On the **local machine** using SSL:

 - Set environment variables to EC2 instance information: `. gb_server_info.sh`
 - Open tunnel: `ssh -i $my_pem -L 8157:127.0.0.1:8888 ubuntu@$my_dns`
-- Access Jupyter via the browser: `https://127.0.0.1:8157`
+- Access Jupyter via a browser: `https://127.0.0.1:8157`
 - Enter the SSL password, e.g.: `<password>`
-- Use kernel `conda_tensorflow_p36`
+- Always use kernel `conda_tensorflow_p36`, which includes Keras

+Do not close the terminal window or the browser connection with the server instance will be closed.

-## 3. Download files from the server
+## 3. Download files FROM the server
 Copy files from the server to a local exchange folder:

 1. Set environment variables to EC2 instance information: `. gb_server_info.sh`